 The Progress Committee reviews the academic performance of each student to determine suitability for continued advancement in the curriculum and for graduation.
 This review includes decisions about graduation, promotion, leaves of absence, special study, remediation, academic probation, suspension, and dismissal.
 The Progress Committee uses a single and uniform standard for the promotion and graduation of students.

 The Progress Committee is chaired by a senior faculty member, and includes approximately twelve faculty from both basic science and clinical departments.
 The associate dean for students affairs, senior registrar and registrar are ex-officio (non-voting) members.
 Faculty serving on the Committee are familiar with the curriculum and graduation requirements and have demonstrated a deep interest in the well-being of the students.
 There are no term limits.
 Recommendations for changes in membership of the Committee are made by the chair in consultation with the deputy dean for education and other members of the Progress Committee.
 Those recommendations are submitted to the dean who has final authority for Committee membership.

-When a question arises which cannot wait for the next full meeting of the Progress Committee, an emergency meeting may be called, a subcommittee may be convened, or members of the Progress Committee may be polled for their opinions by phone or e-mail.
+The Progress Committee meets approximately monthly.
+When a question arises which cannot wait for the next full meeting of the Progress Committee, the Chair may call an emergency meeting, convene a subcommittee, or poll the members of the Progress Committee for their opinions by phone or email.